-Caroline County, population 33,066 (2010), lies 70 miles east of Washington D.C. and 50 miles south of Wilmington, Delaware, in eastern Maryland.
-Aside from a few towns, the County is primarily rural, composed of farms, woodlands and wetlands.
+Caroline County, Maryland, population 33,304 (2018), lies 70 miles east of Washington D.C. and 50 miles south of Wilmington, Delaware, in eastern Maryland.
+Aside from a few towns, the County is primarily rural, composed of farms, woodlands, and wetlands.
 In addition to several other goals, the County wants to protect the environment and conserve natural resources, including productive agricultural land.

 In 1989, the County adopted a Transfer of Subdivision Development Rights ordinance designed primarily to preserve farmland in the County’s Agricultural and Rural zoning districts.
 The Agricultural District reserved land for agricultural activity and also protected farmers against complaints about noise, odor, fumes, dust or any other impacts arising out of normal farming operations.
 The Rural District was also intended to protect agricultural land but it allowed limited development for those willing to provide their own services and amenities.
 The ordinance allowed transfers from parcels in the Agricultural and Rural districts to parcels in the Rural District.
 Parcels in the Chesapeake Bay Critical Area could not receive transferred development rights unless the sending site was also in the Critical Area.

 The County adopted new TDR provisions in 2006 designed to preserve agricultural land and accomplish growth management goals.
 These provisions remain largely unchanged at Sec.
 175.44: Transferable development rights.